Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Discussion

-\textbf{Legal practitioners.} Table~\ref{tab:ranking_practical} illustrates the implications of this ranking strategy from a practitioner's perspective.
-A legal professional researching how a specific Civil Code article is applied in practice would query the system.
-They would then receive a ranked, top-$k$ list of court excerpts likely to apply it implicitly.
-At ${k=200}$, the unsupervised ensemble retrieves 151 out of 450 true positives (34\% recall), with a precision of 76\%.
-Compared to random sampling, false positives are reduced by 56\%.
-Using the ${k=300}$ cutoff, the recall reaches 47\%, with the precision staying quite stable at 70\%.
-These results suggest that professionals could review a manageable set of 200 to 300 prioritized candidates while maintaining high precision, making the skimming relevant and the experience positive.
+\paragraph{Implications for Legal Practitioners} Table~\ref{tab:ranking_practical} illustrates the implications of this ranking strategy from a practitioner's perspective.
+A legal professional researching how a specific Civil Code article is applied in practice would query the system and receive a ranked, top-$k$ list of court excerpts likely to apply it implicitly.
+With a cutoff set at a few hundred candidates, the unsupervised ensemble keeps precision high while roughly halving false positives compared to random sampling.
+Professionals could review a manageable shortlist rather than the full set.
 Moreover, the remaining false positives tend to be ambiguous cases.
 This pattern may be due to our adversarial filtering, which added difficult examples to the dataset.
 Even if it is the case, it suggests that professionals reviewing the flagged candidates would find borderline cases rather than obvious errors.
+Triage is necessary because the unfiltered test split alone contains 553,082 chunks.
+Manual review is unfeasible, whereas a ranked shortlist of a few hundred candidates is tractable for an expert.

-\textbf{Evaluation.} Aggregate metrics can be deceptive when models behave differently depending on the level of difficulty.
-Splitting data based on annotator agreement makes it possible to tell improvements limited to easy cases apart from global ones.
+\paragraph{Evaluation} Aggregate metrics can be deceptive when models behave differently depending on the level of difficulty.
+Splitting data based on annotator agreement makes it possible to assess whether improvements are limited to easy cases, where annotators agree, or also extend to more ambiguous cases.